 However, in the latest version, less impactful controls have been retired and the mobile section is planned to be replaced by Mobile Application Security Verification Standard (MASVS).
 From version 4.0 onwards, the OWASP community has decided that ASVS will solely focus on being the leading standard for web apps and cover modern agile and DevSecOps practices.

 Starting from basic and moving above toward more demanding requirements, ASVS has three levels of security verification:

 ASVS Level 1 Basic

 ASVS Level 1 is for basic applications which don’t have confidentiality as a priority and are less vulnerable to cyber attacks.
-However, this basic level of security assurance must be fulfilled by each and every application.
-The security controls enlisted in this level protect the application from the well-known vulnerabilities and all the measures are penetration testable without requiring access to source code or configurations.
+However, this basic level of security assurance must be fulfilled by every application.
+The security controls enlisted in this level protect the application from well-known vulnerabilities and all the measures are penetration testable without requiring access to source code or configurations.

 ASVS Level 2 Standard

 ASVS Level 2 is something that security experts recommend for most applications.
 The applications which regularly handle business-to-business transactions must follow the level 2 guidelines.
 The security controls mentioned in this level protect the application from invalid access control, injection flaws, authentication, and validation errors, and so on.
 ASVS Level 2 ensures that the controls for security effectively align with the level of threat the application is exposed to.

 ASVS Level 3 Advanced